Gum Disease Treatment – Glenpool, OK

 Save Your Smile from Gum Disease

-Periodontal disease, commonly referred to as gum disease, is a bacterial infection of the gingival tissue that gradually destroys the supporting structures for your teeth, resulting in tooth loss.
-The primary culprit to gum disease is bacterial plaque.
+Periodontal disease, commonly referred to as gum disease, is a bacterial infection of the gingival tissue that gradually destroys the supporting structures of your teeth, resulting in tooth loss.
+The primary culprit of gum disease is bacterial plaque.
 The thin, white film sticks to the surfaces of your teeth, causing gum irritation, swelling, redness, and bleeding.
-At Complete Cosmetic Care Dentistry, we offer the personalized solutions you need to save your smile with periodontal therapy in Glenpool.
+At 918 Dentist of Glenpool, we offer the personalized solutions you need to save your smile with gum disease treatment in Glenpool, OK.

 - All Insurances Accepted, and In-House Financing Available